-The mobile or web applications that take more time to load or have slower app load time, might point in the direction of issues like:
+The mobile or web applications that take more time to load or have slower app load time might point in the direction of issues like:

 It can be said that the app load time is highly correlated with the rates of conversions, adoption, and also engagement in the mobile as well as web applications.

 The whole process of the web or even mobile app development can be a little overwhelming sometimes and seems to keep moving further away from the user.
-An app is not just an app but an entire world resides in it consisting of frameworks, libraries, modules, loading packaging and much more.
+An app is not just an app, but an entire world resides in it consisting of frameworks, libraries, modules, loading packaging, and much more.

 We know that in today's era of technology to have a faster app load time has become a necessity for applications so that they can make their targeted audience stay on their apps as long as possible.
-Now, let's dig in and know how to have faster app load time:
+Now, let's dig in and know how to have a faster app load time:

-The Content Delivery Network also known as the CDN can help you in scattering your site across various servers that are available in different geographical locations.
-With CDN, the user can also offload the bandwidth which can further lower down the risk in down disruptions that are caused due to large user traffic volumes.
+The Content Delivery Network, also known as the CDN can help you in scattering your site across various servers that are available in different geographical locations.
+With CDN, the user can also offload the bandwidth, which can further lower down the risk in down disruptions that are caused due to large user traffic volumes.

 You can also improve app loading speed by optimizing images that are used in your mobile or web application.
-With Image Optimization, the user can easily ensure adopting of appropriate image sizing as well as correct image formattings like PNG, GIF, and JPEG.
+With Image Optimization, the user can easily ensure the adopting of appropriate image sizing as well as correct image formattings like PNG, GIF, and JPEG.
 The image optimization process is also one of the simplest ways to improve app loading speed.